muramemory/API-Fintech/README.md

 ## Overview

-1. Step one - intiated the alpaca trade API to pull the data from online.
+### 1. Step one -

+Intiated the alpaca trade API to pull the data from online.
 We used that API to specifically pull bitcoin data, as shown below in the image.

 ![image_add](Images/bitcoin_fetch_code.png)

-2.
+### 2. Stepn two -
+### 3. Step three -
+###  4 .
+Sep four -